-Reaching up to the ceiling, placed on the tippy-top of one shelf, I’ve put my unread Zebra romances together.
-Next to them are ones published by Dorchester.
 You can’t see it from here, but these are stacked vertically and are three deep.
-That’s 9 stacks of about roughly 13 books each, for a total of 117 books.
+That’s nine stacks of roughly 13 books each, for a total of 117 books.

 How do I get to them?
 Very carefully with a step stool. 😁

 Want visitors to ooh and aah over your library?
 Place your books forward so you can show off your reading material!
 It makes for great conversation starters.